TIM Group: High debt issue

+Removing high debt

+On 1 July 2024, with the finalization of the sale of the network to KKR, the debt was reduced by €22 billion.
+So TIM Group no longer has high debt.
+The remaining debt is in sharp reduction.
+Less than €7.5 billion by the end of 2024.

 Environmental practices and initiatives

 In 2002, Telecom Italia subscribed to the United Nations corporate responsibility initiative Global Compact.
 It is also member of a number of stock market indexes which include companies focused on corporate social responsibility, including the Dow Jones Sustainability Indexes and those administered by FTSE Group's FTSE4Good.
-Its part-owned Brazilian subsidiary, TIM Participações, is listed in the Bovespa's ISE (Índice de Sustentabilidade Empresarial) index.
+Its part-owned Brazilian subsidiary, TIM Brasil, is listed in the Bovespa's ISE (Índice de Sustentabilidade Empresarial) index.

 Telecom Italia promotes a sustainability strategy including both environmental and social issues: in June 2014 it signed an agreement with A2A to buy energy only from renewable sources.